autotelik/datashift/README.md

 ### <a name="CLI">CLI</a>

-High level applications are provided through command line tasks.
+Multiple apps are provided through command line tasks via [Thor](https://github.com/erikhuda/thor).

-The API is available throughout your app.

-To use the Thor command line applications, pull in the tasks.
+To use the command line applications, pull in the tasks.

-Create or add to a high level .thor file in your lib/tasks or root directory
+Create or add to a high level `.thor` file e.g mysite.thor in your `lib/tasks` or Rails root directory

-    e.g mysite.thor

-Edit the file and add the following to pull in the datashift thor commands :
+Add the following lines, to pull in the datashift thor commands :

 ```ruby
     require 'thor'